 - Rochester Institute of Technology, B.S., cum laude, 1996

 - University at Buffalo School of Law, J.D., 2002

 - New York State Bar Association

 - Erie County Bar Association

 - American Registry of Diagnostic Medical Sonographers

-- Super Lawyers Magazine, 2013 Rising Star for Personal Injury Defense: General
+- Super Lawyers Rising Star for General Personal Injury Defense, 2013

 - Damon Morey LLP, Partner